 The big question.

-Why bother doing an MBA?
+Why do an MBA course?
 An MBA is a significant investment, and if you also consider the opportunity cost of your time off the job market it might be quite intimidating.
-Furthermore, with the increasing wealth of online information, you may even question the value-add of an MBA.
-Yet, is this so simple to conclude?
+Furthermore, with the increasing wealth of online information, you might be asking yourself the question How does an MBA help in your career?

-One argument for doing an MBA may be that an MBA is delivered by great lecturers and professors who stimulate elegant discussions on how the world works, sometimes by simply giving their opinion on recent news.
+One reason for doing an MBA may be that an MBA is delivered by great lecturers and professors who stimulate elegant discussions on how the world works, sometimes by simply giving their opinion on recent news.
 These individuals can provide the trigger that sparks curiosity and sometimes even a heated discussion.
 This environment is irreplaceable and as an added bonus comes with inspirational guest speakers and people from industry who have achieved success and are willing to share their experiences.
-However, we will focus on 6, more subjective and less common aspects behind, why bother doing an MBA?
+However with the cost of funding an MBA, most people need to take into account career options, MBA salaries and more when they ask themselves, why do an MBA?

-Reputation is among the first factors which comes to mind for, why bother doing an MBA?
-Everyone has heard of the “Ivy League”, "Russell Group", and “Triple Crown” business schools whose credibility is supported by a plethora of MBA league ranking tables such as Economist and FT.
-Thus, undoubtedly, choosing the right MBA will definitely bring a certain amount of prestige to your CV and open otherwise locked doors.
+A business school's reputation is among the first factors which comes to mind for, why do an MBA?
+Everyone has heard of the “Ivy League”, "Russell Group", and “Triple Crown” top ranking business schools whose credibility is supported by a plethora of MBA league ranking tables such as the Economist MBA rankings and FT MBA rankings.
+Choosing the right MBA will definitely bring a certain amount of prestige to your CV and open otherwise locked doors.

-As those who have done an MBA will know, one of the most important and valuable benefits is the community you join, the scale of which varies depending on your perception and networking abilities.
-Remember, by starting an MBA program you are becoming part of a worldwide community of people who decided to pursue this education.
-They have also sacrificed their salary for a couple of years and recognized their desire to accelerate their career trajectory.
+As those who have done an MBA will know, one of the most important and valuable benefits is the community you join.
+Remember, by studying for an MBA you are becoming part of a worldwide community of other people who decided to pursue this type of education.
+They have also sacrificed their salary for a couple of years and recognized their desire to accelerate their post-MBA career trajectory.
 There is a powerful element of unification because only another MBA can truly understand the experience.
-When choosing a program, consider the school you are joining and its' scale, what other societies it houses, its hubs abroad, and career centres, as they all extend the network further, for life.
+When choosing an MBA program, consider the school you are joining and its' scale, what other societies it houses, its hubs abroad, and career centres, as they all extend the network further, for life.

 An MBA is a testament not only to one’s academic abilities, but of one’s ability to bounce back, to achieve their dreams, to pursue their goals, and to collaborate with people from all around the world.
 Having an “MBA” stamp might boost one's confidence, but mostly it will remind you that no matter what, you can perform and bounce back from challenging situations, and that you have people around you who are in the same situation.
 It will also demonstrate this to your employers and recruiters, many of whom recognize that an MBA is about change, dealing with uncertainty, adaptability, and ability to build community.